FabianSchuetze/EconPDEs.jl/README.md

 # `nl_solve` solves finite difference schemes
-The function `pde_solve` (i) creates the finite difference scheme (ii) solve it using a non linear solver.
-If you simply want to solve a finite difference scheme, you can directly use `nl_solve`.
-The function uses a non linear solver especially written for finite difference schemes.
-I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)
+The function `pde_solve` solves the non linear system associated with finite difference schemes using  `nl_solve`.

  The solver `nl_solve` has the following syntax.
 Denote `F` the finite difference scheme corresponding to a PDE
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.